 Communications and IT

 With approximately 80% of its people having internet access, the Czech Republic has a high degree of internet penetration.
-The IT industry of the nation is also fast expanding; big multinational corporations like IBM and Microsoft have headquarters in Prague.
+The IT industry of the nation is also fast expanding; big multinational corporations like IBM and Microsoft have their headquarters in Prague.
 Learning people from all around the world and investors, the country has lately evolved as a magnet for entrepreneurs and digital innovation.

 Tourism